asimmubeen/DSDoctor/RandomForest.md

 Random Forest has several advantages over single decision trees.
 For example, it can handle noisy and missing data and can provide a measure of the feature importance.
 In addition, it can handle large datasets with many features and is relatively fast to train compared to other machine learning algorithms.

-In conclusion, Random Forest is a powerful machine learning algorithm that can be used for a wide range of tasks and is particularly useful when dealing with large and complex datasets.
+Random Forest is a powerful machine learning algorithm that can be used for a wide range of tasks and is particularly useful when dealing with large and complex datasets.
 It combines the strengths of multiple decision trees to make predictions and is a popular choice among practitioners due to its ease of use and good performance.